abhidp/tradingview-to-metatrader5/docs/Setup.md

 Step-5: Open MT5 Desktop and login to your account

-Step-6: IMPORTANT: Turn ON ▶ Algo Trading in MT5 Terminal
+Step-6: IMPORTANT: Turn ON ▶ Algo Trading in MT5 Terminal (without this being enabled, trades cannot be executed in MT5 automatically)

 Step-7: Place a trade on TradingView, watch it copy over to MT5 within milliseconds